LordBenjamin/FreeImage.Standard/README.md

 # FreeImage.Standard

-This is a clone of the FreeImage .NET project (http://freeimage.sourceforge.net/) modified to work with .NET Standard 2.0.
+This a .NET Standard 2.0 wrapper for the FreeImage library.

+Currently API-compatible with the FreeImage .NET Wrapper (http://freeimage.sourceforge.net/), however this may diverge over time as the original wrapper is no longer maintained.

 ## Installing
 Nuget package: https://www.nuget.org/packages/FreeImage.Standard